 In 2009, CDUK began a project in an abandoned Slaughter house, to set up a sewing workshop to help single mothers with dependent children make a living.
-The sewing workshop helps the women to learn a trade and earn money to support their families.
+The sewing workshop helps the women to learn a trade & earn money to support their families.

 CDUK provided two industrial sewing machines, cottons, materials, scissors etc. needed to equip their new sewing workshop.
 Regular classes are now been held and the mothers are really enthusiastic to be doing something so positive.
-We are helping this Group to become self sufficient and to assist other mothers to learn similar skills from their colleagues.
+We are helping this Group to become self sufficient & to assist other mothers to learn similar skills from their colleagues.

 A retired baker, Carlos and his wife Lita lived in a small space in a dry area of an old abattoir on Villa El Matadero, an ancient shanty town near the River Plate.
-They lost their home and jobs when the peso was devalued in 2002.
+They lost their home and jobs when the peso was devalued in 2001.

 The old roof leaked and the building was full of rubbish and rubble and frequently flooded.
-Eventually Red Cross Argentina, whose members held health clinics and knew of Carlos and Lita's wonderful work got in touch with Red Cross Italy.
-They funded the building of a new roof on the Abattoir and provided electricity and toilet facilities.
+Eventually Red Cross Argentina, whose members held health clinics & knew of Carlos and Lita's wonderful work got in touch with Red Cross Italy.
+They funded the building of a new roof on the Abattoir & provided toilet facilities.
 Red Cross Argentina got in touch with CDUK to see if we could support this group further.

 Sadly in 2009 Carlos had a stroke but CDUK were able to get him a wheelchair.
 Sounds easy?
 No!